 Robert’s mother had been born in Pennsylvania.

 But Robert Magee didn’t envision a future in the dairy world.
 He was a wannabe chemist.
 There was just one tiny problem: he lacked the needed education.
 He “solved” the problem by inventing a fictitious résumé!
-Interestingly, he claimed he had degrees from the “University of Pittsburg and Indiana and Massachusetts Institute of Technology”.
+Interestingly, he claimed he had degrees from the “University of Pittsburg and Indiana and the Massachusetts Institute of Technology”.

 In reality, he’d never even finished high school.
 Now Robert had lived in Pittsburgh as the 1940 census said.
 And the “Indiana” reference suggests the 1930 Indiana census is our Robert, the soldier.